Controlled Foreign Corporations (CFCs): Definition, rules, and tax implications

 How CFC rules work

 Many expats run businesses abroad and feel caught off guard when the IRS steps in.
 What they may not know is that the law cares more about control than where a company is formed.
-In Garlock Inc. v.
+In the case of Garlock Inc. v.
 Commissioner, a US company tried to push profits into a Panamanian foreign corporation, but the court saw that the US owners still pulled the strings.

 -